Yes, nine. I’ve been experimenting quite a lot. Because what is most effective differs from moment to moment, and from person to person, of course.

 Some people break up, because they have found “someone else”.
 You would think they don’t suffer loneliness feelings.
 Yet, the new love in their lives does not fill the “hole” at an instant.

-The intensity of loneliness coïncides with the intensity of the relationship.
+The intensity of loneliness coïncides with the intensity of the relationship you have lost.
 The more your lives were “interwoven” the more you will feel alone.
 When people have a common home, offspring together, maybe work together or go to the same sports club to volunteer, when they go to concerts together, go on holidays together, look at the same TV shows, and so on – their lives are interwoven.

 Whenever we are reminded of this feeling or anticipate it in the future, we get a twinge of abandonment distress that we experience as loneliness.
 This can happen among a crowd of friends or even after making love.
 It can be pretty confusing and can put you off your game if you don’t know what’s going on.”

-So, yes, loneliness after breakup can be a serious and real issue to deal with.
+So, yes: loneliness after breakup can be a serious and real issue to deal with.
 No doubt about it.
-I have tried to deny and neglect it, but this would not work.
-These are the 7 other ways I tried since.
+I have tried to deny and neglect it at first, but this would not work.
+Denial and neglect are tricks of the mind, but no cures.
+Here come the 9 other ways I tried since.

 1 Put on the radio or TV

-Let’s start of with the easiest one.
+Let us start with the easiest one: have a radio or TV playing in the background.
 When we hear conversations around us, our mind goes in the “I’m not alone, it is safe here”-mode.
 You may even be distracted by what they are talking about.
 You see, our minds are easily fooled.
 Why not use this feature to our advantage?!

 It may sound funny, but at the time I had neither a radio nor a TV set.
 But I had the internet, which – of course – has great choice of online broadcasts, like here (2).